Explore the Fair

 The Livestock Area at the Fair presents attractive and educational exhibits of livestock raised on Maine farms, as well as numerous livestock presentations and workshops daily.
 Speak with farm animal owners and watch draft power demonstrations and shows, including the Oxen Scooting Contest, in the Large Livestock Demo Area; and a Donkey and Mule Show (Saturday) and Draft Horse Show (Sunday) in the Show Ring.
 See a variety of domestic fowl in the Poultry Barn and a tremendous collection of rabbits in the Rabbit Barn.
 Sheep, goats and other farm critters are in residence too.
 Learn more about raising your own livestock at educational talks and demonstrations at the Round Pen and in the Livestock Speakers’ Tent.

 Thousands of fairgoers file through MOFGA’s woodlot, passing through the forestry demonstrations on their way to the ticket gate.
-Many quickly return to the woods to take part in or at least observe the hands-on workshops and demonstrations in our woodlot and to hear talks in the Low-Impact Forestry Speakers’ Tent on sustainable forestry practices appropriate for Maine.
+Many quickly return to the woods to take part in, or at least observe, the hands-on workshops and demonstrations in our woodlot and to hear talks in the Low-Impact Forestry Speakers’ Tent about sustainable forestry practices appropriate for Maine.

 Learn about MOFGA’s mission and work – the organic certification program; journeyperson and apprenticeship new farmer training programs; agricultural policy initiatives; organic farming, livestock and gardening extension services; workshops; conferences; educational offerings; the MOFGA-El Salvador Sistering Committee; and how you can get involved.
 Come here to meet MOFGA staff members during their scheduled presentations or to pick up literature, fact sheets, staff contact information and more.
 You can join MOFGA here, too!